 I am a Job Market Candidate in Economics at Johns Hopkins University.
-I will attend the AEA and EJME Meetings online in 2022-2023.
+I will join the International Monetary Fund this September.

 My research interests lie at the intersection of macroeconomics and international finance.